BespokeDataLtd/steve-savery-profile/04_testimonials.md

 >He has always been approachable and responsive, offering assistance with any queries in a calm and reassuring manner."

 — **Erica S. FGA, DGA, RJ Dip, FIPG**, Owner, Erica Sharpe Ltd

+---
+>"Steve built a bespoke client information and author royalty system for my small company all the way back in 2013.
+It was exactly what I needed and wanted, and the system has continued to work well ever since.
+I still use it on a daily basis to access information, or update with new info and book sales information.
+Steve is always there when I need him, and responds quickly and helpfully."

+— **Helen H**, Publishing Director, SilverWood Books